PrincetonUniversity/hpc_beginning_workshop/setup.md

-# Getting Started with the HPC Systems
+# Intro to HPC on the Princeton Clusters

 ## Setup for live workshop